 5. GFCI Outlet Incorrectly Installed

-A likely reason for your outlet not resetting is because the entire outlet was incorrectly wired.
-During the 1980s, GFCI-receptacles were far more expensive than they are today, and as a result, builders would only place one GFCI-receptacle in the home to protect all of the downstream receptacles.
+A likely reason for your outlet not resetting is that the entire outlet was incorrectly wired.
+During the 1980s, GFCI receptacles were far more expensive than they are today, and as a result, builders would only place one GFCI receptacle in the home to protect all of the downstream receptacles.
 As a result, many receptacles have inefficient, improper wiring.

 If you live in an old home, your GFCI may have been installed incorrectly.
 Luckily, it’s easy enough to reinstall the correct one.

 - Turn off power to your circuit breaker or fuse.

 - Verify the power is off using a voltage tester.
 (It’s important to always wear rubber shoes and use tools with rubber handles when working with anything electrical).